tracim/tracim/doc/backend/setting.md

 For instance:

 - `auth_types = internal`
-- `auth_types = internal,ldap`
+- `auth_types = ldap,internal`

-The last one will check the internal user database first.
-Then, if the auth fails, it will also try to authenticate the user using LDAP.
+The last one will check the ldap user first.
+Then, if the auth fails, it will also try to authenticate the user using internal.

 The authentication is done with a login, which is either the user's email address or the username.
 For authentication methods which don't provide a way to distinguish between the two, a login with "@" will be considered as an email address and a login without as a username.